 Batch Processes

-The purpose of batch process execution is to provide more time efficient execution of regular OptiCash processes.
+The purpose of batch process execution is to provide more time-efficient execution of regular OptiCash processes.
 The jobs can be scheduled to run overnight by putting the associated commands into a tool like Windows Task Scheduler or Cron job.

 All the batch process files will be located under the deployment directory of the OptiCash Web Application in the ‘batch’ directory.
 The batch files will be available after the OptiCash WAR File is deployed.